rich-iannone/intendo/README.md

 As it turns out, this is great.
 You can choose to practice your data skills with 100% Grade A data that conforms to the highest standards of data cleanliness, or, you can challenge yourself with cleaning up the bad datasets.
-The data is medium-large in size there is yet another set of analogous data that is larger.
+The data is medium-large in size there is yet another set of analogous data that is even larger.

+Aside from providing some interesting datasets, this package intends to get a little *experimental* with data documentation.
+I mean, wouldn't it be great to have top-notch information on the data at your fingertips?
+To this end, the package supplies data dictionaries for each of datasets contained herein.
+If you discover them and like what you see then you learn how to make your own.
+Then, with this new superpower (and it really is a superpower) you can educate and delight your data compatriots in equal measure.

 ## Installation